Didi1081/SampleX/README.md

 # SampleX
-Project
+Vs 1.0
-Product Launch Date: TBD
+Project Deployment Date: TBD

 ## Project Proposal
 **What is the idea behind SampleX?**